lepfau/recipeflix-client/README.md

 - Create form with intermediate steps(for ingredients and recipe steps)
 - Rating and comment system
 - Favorite recipes list
+- Create grocery list from recipes ingredients and download it in PDF !
 - Netflix inspired look

 ## Status